jackyzha0/quartz/content/advanced/creating components.md

 The Quartz component itself (lines 11-17 highlighted above) looks like a React component.
 It takes in properties (sometimes called [props](https://react.dev/learn/passing-props-to-a-component)) and returns JSX.

-All Quartz components accept the same set of props which are defined in `QuartzComponentProps`:
+All Quartz components accept the same set of props:

 ```tsx title="quartz/components/types.ts"
 // simplified for sake of demonstration